aragonne/EQL-Monitoring/TD1-minikube-dashboard/README.md

 ## 1 - Start minikube

-For this excercise, we'll use minikube, it is easy to grasp and we don't need the complexity of a real cluster.
+For this exercise, we'll use minikube, it is easy to grasp and we don't need the complexity of a real cluster.

-1) Start the minikube
+1. Start the minikube

   ```Bash
   minikube start
   ```

 > Note: If you wan't to eliminate the sudo rights, you'll need to add docker to sudoers:
+>
 > ```Bash
 > sudo groupadd docker
 > sudo usermod -aG docker $USER
 > newgrp docker
 > docker run hello-world
 >  ```

-2) In another shell, activate the minikube nginx ingress plugin and add the ip to your host:
+2. In another shell, activate the minikube nginx ingress plugin and add the ip to your host:

   ```Bash
   # Enable nginx
   minikube addons enable ingress